 SUCCESS!
 We were on our way down the Sandon with the only problem now facing us being the ability to coordinate our paddle strokes together.
 Our marriage has faced many challenges and this was proving to be one of them!

 We somehow managed our way 2km or so down the river to land on the southern side of the Sandon channel.
 This marks the start of the Solitary Islands Marine Park, which stretches from here down to Muttonbird Island in Coffs Harbour.

 The Sandon Hamlet is an incredibly beautiful area so we decided to take it easy and spent the rest of the day swimming and lazing about as the sun went into its long afternoon descent.

-Towards the end of the beach there was only one other person around, an old man doing some yoga poses.
+Towards the end of the beach there was only one other person around, an old man doing some yoga.
 After stopping and exchanging pleasantries we continued on our way only to turn around and see the old fella had nuded up and was marching towards the ocean.

 ‘There’s certainly enough coastline for everyone to have a little bit it to themselves,’ I thought.

 We arrived in the northern part of the Wooli township and (with something that was becoming all too common on this trip) we were soon chatting to some locals about what we were up to.
 We politely turned down offers from a nice lady named Tara for water and a place to sleep, however, we weren’t allowed to turn down her offer to drive us to the local pub, so off we went.